China factory blast death toll jumps to 64, man rescued after 40 hours - Journal du Cameroun

 He was taken to hospital for treatment, the statement said, without giving further detail of his status or injuries.

-Rescuers are looking for 28 people who are still missing, state broadcaster CCTV reported, citing Yancheng mayor Cao Lubao.
+Rescuers are looking for 28 people who are still missing, Yancheng mayor Cao Lubao said in the statement.

-“The identities of the dead and the missing are being confirmed through interviews with family members, home visits and DNA tests,” Cao told CCTV.
+“The identities of the dead and the missing are being confirmed through interviews with family members, home visits and DNA tests,” Cao said.

+Among them, 21 are critically injured and 73 are seriously injured, the statement said.

 The explosion toppled several buildings in the industrial park and caused a huge fire that raged through the night, while rescuers scrambled to find survivors in the plant’s wreckage.